john850512/Intelligent_System/Assignment3/README.md

-# Linear_Regression_Assignment
+# Logistic_Regression(SGD version)
-Assignment for use opendata to predict PM2.5 with Linear Regression
+Assignment for use logistic regression to predict whether a person is poor or rich.

 ## Problem Description
 Use 106 featutes(data had been preprocessed) to prdict a person is rich or poor(make over 50K yes or not).